Innovator Visa (Closed)

 - The business is generating a minimum annual gross revenue of £500,000 in the last full year covered by its accounts, with at least £100,000 from exporting overseas.

-- The business has created the equivalent of at least 10 full-time jobs for resident workers.
+- The business has created at least 10 full-time jobs for resident workers.

 - The business has created the equivalent of at least 5 full-time jobs for resident workers, which have an average salary of at least £25,000 a year (gross pay, excluding any expenses).